 Figure 16: Economic Discomfort Index vs. Federal Funds Effective Rate

 There is a stark contrast between the tenures of Volker, Miller, Powell, and Yellen.
 It is interesting to note the peaks in the EDI during the tenure of Burns and Powel.
-The Unemployment rates between the tenure of Yellen (5.06), Greenspan (5.53), and Miller (5.89) are not too dissimilar; however, all three faced very different Inflation Rates and Effective Federal Funds Rates.
+The unemployment rates between the tenure of Yellen (5.06), Greenspan (5.53), and Miller (5.89) are not too dissimilar; however, all three faced very different inflation rates and Effective Federal Funds Rates.